-The statement asks primary care doctors to integrate brain health into their treatment of adults guided by the AHA's Life's Simple 7, a collection of lifestyle targets shown to help achieve ideal heart and brain health.
+The statement asks primary care doctors to integrate brain health into their treatment of adults guided by the AHA's Life's Essential 8, a collection of lifestyle targets shown to help achieve ideal heart and brain health.
 These include managing blood pressure, cholesterol and blood sugar levels; increasing physical activity; eating a healthy diet; losing weight; and not smoking.

 The statement also asks them to assess their patients' risk factors for cognitive health, including depression, social isolation, excessive alcohol use, sleep disorders, lower education levels and hearing loss.

 "Scientists are learning more about how to prevent cognitive decline before changes to the brain have begun," Lazar, a professor of neurology and neurobiology, said.
 "We have compiled the latest research and found Life's Simple 7 plus other factors like sleep, mental health and education are a more comprehensive lifestyle strategy that optimizes brain health in addition to cardiovascular health."